Summer or winter, strong light conditions are the perfect cue to break out your sunglasses and enjoy the good weather.

 Sunglasses for men with a heart shaped face

-Aviator sunglasses are one of the most versatile frame designs and are the perfect sunglasses for heart shaped faces.
+These sunglasses are one of the most versatile frame designs and are perfect for your heart shaped face.
 With their classic tear-drop lenses and dominant facial coverage, they suit any man who’s looking for a timeless looking frame with classic style.
 If you prefer lightweight sunglasses, wire-rimmed Aviators are a good option to keep the bulk down.
 But if you like bolder frames, why not try some full-rimmed acetate ones?

-In the 1950s, this new full-rimmed sunglasses style would define a generation.
-Wayfarers are characterized by their dark lenses and distinctive thick-rimmed frames, and they quickly became a style symbol.
-Today, Wayfarers are enjoying a resurgence in popularity as more and more people are drawn to their retro charm.
-For a classic look, add a touch of style to your everyday outfit with a pair of Wayfarers; the perfect sunglasses for your heart-shaped face.
+In the 1950s, this combinations style sunglasses style would define a generation.
+Also known as browline frames, these sunglasses are characterised by their thick acetate browlines and slim metal rims.
+Today, Clubmasters are enjoying a resurgence in popularity as more and more people are drawn to their retro charm.
+For a classic look, add a touch of style to your everyday outfit with a pair of Clubmasters; the perfect sunglasses for your heart-shaped face.

 Round sunglasses are a bold look, especially with dark tinted lenses.
 For a heart shaped face like yours, make sure to wear frames that fit you properly to avoid making your face seem wider than it really is.
 Look for sunglasses with sufficiently wide lenses to help balance your features.
 Bigger frames make your head seem smaller and less wide, so don’t be afraid to go BIG.

 Square sunglasses are a great choice for men with heart-shaped faces.
 With pointed corners and straight lines, they’ll bring perfect balance to your soft cheeks and jawline.
 Precisely why boxy sunglasses frames are one of most popular styles; you really can’t go wrong.